 The AGN-heated dust in the torus spans a range of temperatures from tens to $ \sim 1800\, \rm K$, and peaks in the MIR range ($\lambda = 5-30\, \rm \mu m$).
 This makes observations in the MIR part of the spectrum crucial for revealing the characteristics and structure of the torus.
-Observational efforts in the MIR band have uncovered unprecedented details about the circumnuclear dust distribution in local Seyfert galaxies \citep[e.g.,][]{Jaffe+04,Tristram2007,Burtscher+09,RamosAlmeida2009,RamosAlmeida2011,Reunanen2010,2014MNRAS.443.2766A,2016MNRAS.455..563A,GarciaBernete+15,GarciaBernete+16,GonzalezMartin+19b}.
-In some Seyfert galaxies, interferometric and single dish observations revealed the dust to be distributed in a two-component system, with the majority of its MIR emission emerging from the polar direction \citep[e.g.,][]{Honig+12,Honig+13,Tristram+14,LopezGonzaga2014,Leftly2018}.
-Systematic studies have shown that the polar dust can be traced from a few parsecs \citep[e.g.,][]{LopezGonzaga+16,Leftly2018,Gamez+22,Isbell+22} to as far as a few hundred parsecs from the central engine \citep[e.g.][]{Radomski2003,packham2005,Asmus2014,Asmus+16,GarciaBernete+16,Alonso-Herrero2021}.
-However, the true nature of the extended MIR emission (tens to hundreds of parsecs) is not clear yet, as it can include line emitting gas in the narrow line region (NLR), ambient dust in the NLR, and/or outflowing dust driven from the central region \citep{RamosAlmeida2017,Honig+19}. \\
+MIR observations have uncovered unprecedented details about the circumnuclear dust distribution in local Seyfert galaxies \citep[e.g.][]{Jaffe+04,Tristram2007,Burtscher+09,RamosAlmeida2009,RamosAlmeida2011,Reunanen2010,2014MNRAS.443.2766A,2016MNRAS.455..563A,GarciaBernete+15,GarciaBernete+16,GonzalezMartin+19b}.
+In some Seyfert galaxies, interferometric and single-dish observations revealed the dust to be distributed in a two-component system, with the majority of its MIR emission emerging from the polar direction \citep[e.g.][]{Honig+12,Honig+13,Tristram+14,LopezGonzaga2014,Leftly2018}.
+Systematic studies have shown that the polar dust can be traced from a few parsecs \citep[e.g.][]{LopezGonzaga+16,Leftly2018,Gamez+22,Isbell+22} to as far as a few hundred parsecs from the central engine \citep[e.g.][]{Radomski2003,packham2005,Asmus2014,Asmus+16,GarciaBernete+16,Alonso-Herrero2021}.
+However, the origin of the extended MIR emission (tens to hundreds of parsecs) is not clear yet, because it can include line emitting gas in the narrow line region (NLR), ambient dust in the NLR, and/or outflowing dust driven from the central region \citep{RamosAlmeida2017,Honig+19}. \\